 There’s nothing quite like riding a motorcycle through the streets, highways and bi-ways of Doylestown.
 And while most rides are leisurely and enjoyable, things can go wrong in an instant, leaving motorcyclists vulnerable to severe injury and death.
 Motorcyclists are five times more likely to be injured and up to 26 times more apt to be killed during a collision than occupants in a passenger auto, notes the Insurance Information Institute.
-If you have been hurt in a motorcycle accident, count on our Doylestown motorcycle accident attorney to go the extra mile for you to help you get the compensation to which you are entitled and hold the at-fault party accountable.
+If you have been hurt in a motorcycle accident, count on our motorcycle accident attorney to go the extra mile for you to help you get the compensation to which you are entitled and hold the at-fault party accountable.

 Statistics on Motorcycle Accidents

 Numbers don’t lie.
 Motorcycles are among the most dangerous modes of transportation on the road, bar none.
-The Pennsylvania Department of Transportation, in its 2016 Crash Facts & Statistics report, notes that of the 3,500 reported motorcycle crashes in the state that year, more than 3,300 injuries were sustained and 189 riders or their passengers were killed, half of which were not wearing a helmet at the time of their demise.
+The Pennsylvania Department of Transportation, in its 2016 Crash Facts & Statistics report, notes that of the 3,500 reported motorcycle crashes in the state that year, more than 3,300 injuries were sustained and 189 riders or their passengers were killed, half of which was not wearing a helmet at the time of their demise.
 Nationwide, numbers are just as bleak.
 There were 88,000 motorcycle injuries reported along with almost 5,000 deaths in 2015.
-Helmet usages among the nation’s 8.6 million bikers rests at around 40 percent or so.
+Helmet usages among the nation’s 8.6 million bikers rest at around 40 percent or so.
 Shockingly, 17 percent of fatalities on the roadway involve motorcycles.

 Motorcycle Accident Causes